Richard Lippold: Life

 Lippold was born in Milwaukee, Wisconsin.
 He studied at the University of Chicago, and graduated from the School of the Art Institute of Chicago in industrial design in 1937.

 Lippold worked as an industrial designer from 1937 to 1941.
 After he became a sculptor, Lippold taught at several universities, including Hunter College at the City University of New York, from 1952 to 1967.
+During his brief tenure at Black Mountain College, he was introduced to the artist Ray Johnson, with whom he was involved romantically for many years.

 When describing Lippold's floor-to-ceiling sculpture "Trinity", the American artist Howard Newman said:

 Lippold was an engineering genius, but we've been dealing with a piece that had reached the threshold of catastrophe,...People's mouths fall open when they see it going back up, like they're watching a spider spin a web of blazing gold,...The more that goes up, the more exquisite it gets.

 The 14th and 15th of John Cage's famous Sonatas and Interludes for prepared piano are subtitled Gemini – after the work of Richard Lippold.